What's wild caught and farm raised fish?

 Where is your fish from?

-All of our Cod, Flounder and Striped Bass and Tuna are locally caught between Rhode Island and Southern Maine.
+All of our Cod, Flounder, haddock and Tuna are locally caught between Rhode Island and Southern Maine.
 It is caught by a fisherman with a rod and reel, not large drag nets.
 Each fish is hand cut by us either at sea or on land.